-McCann homers, drives in four as Mets beat Diamondbacks
+Lindor scores winning run in 9th, Mets beat D-backs 7-6

 TRAINER’S ROOM

-Mets: Villar was removed from the game with right hamstring tightness. … Manager Luis Rojas said J.D.
+Mets: Villar was removed from the game with right hamstring tightness. … Rojas said J.D.
 Davis’ minor-league rehabilitation assignment has been postponed because he experienced discomfort in his sprained left hand after taking swings over the weekend.
 Davis was originally put on the injured list on May 2.
 He began a rehab assignment May 18 but played in only four games before being shut down.

 UP NEXT